 These types of flower bulbs may be fall planted in horticultural zones 8 through 10 without being precooled:

-*Allium cowanii, A. karativiense, A. neapolitanum, A. siculum bulgaricum, A. sphaerocephalon and A. unifolium
+*Allium cowanii, A. karativiense, A. neapolitanum, A. siculum bulgaricum, and A. sphaerocephalon

 *Anemone Giants (Anemone coronaria)